Ambarella Inc.: Technology

 In January 2022, Ambarella announced its new Artificial Intelligence Image Signal Processor.
-This AI-based ISP technology is “capable of recording 8K video or four 4K video streams” and “enhances color imagining and applies HDR in ultra-low light conditions.”
+This AI-based ISP technology is “capable of recording 8K video or four 4K video streams” and “enhances color imaging and applies HDR in ultra-low light conditions.”

 Acquisitions and partnerships

 In July 2015, Ambarella acquired VisLab, a pioneer in perception systems and autonomous vehicle research founded by Professor Alberto Broggi.
 VisLab has a history of developing computer vision and intelligent control systems for automotive and commercial applications, including ADAS and autonomous vehicles.
 Subsequent generations of Ambarella SoCs incorporated VisLab perception technologies at the hardware level, with the goal of targeting automotive OEM camera designs across all of SAE’s six levels of driving automation (ranging from fully manual to fully automated or “steering wheel optional”).

 In November 2021, the company purchased Oculii, a software development company focused on improving “the resolution of radars in self-driving cars and autonomous vehicles."

 In June 2022, Ambarella Inc. and Inceptio Technology announced their partnership.
 Inceptio chose four of Ambarella's CVflow SoCs for its automotive-grade central computing platform.
 Ambarella’s SoCs technology provides simultaneous power processing for “seven 8MP cameras, including AI compute, for surround camera perception and front ADAS safety features like collision avoidance.

 In November 2022, Ambarella and elnfochips partnered to design a new line of AI camera products.

 In January 2023, Ambarella and Continental announced to partner in the field of AI-based software and hardware systems on the CES 2023 in Las Vegas.
 Mainly in the field of advanced driver assistance and highly automated driving.